-Actual choice meritocrats reward workers based on actual effort shares, $m_i(e, s) = e$, irrespective of whether effort choices are endogenous to external situational influence.

-Comparable choice meritocrats reward workers based on (counterfactual) effort shares under equally advantaged, comparable circumstances, $m_i(e, s) = \hat{E}i c(e, s)$, and thus compensate for situational influence.
-When the counterfactual c(e, s) is known and revealed to the spectators, we have $\hat{E}i c(e, s) = c(e, s)$.
-When the counterfactual is uncertain, I assume that comparable choice meritocrats accurately anticipate the expected counterfactual effort share Ec(e, s) but "discount" it and put more weight on the observed effort share e.
+The model assumes that the population is separated into four distinct fairness types.
+Actual choice meritocrats hold that the disadvantaged worker B deserves a payment share equal to his effort share, irrespective of whether effort choices are endogenous to external circumstances.
+For instance, he deserves 25% of the payment if he completed 25% of the tasks, and he deserves 75% of the payment if he completed 75% of the tasks.
+In short, factual effort shares under equally advantaged, comparable circumstances, $\hat{E}i c(e,s)$ .
+When the counterfactual c(e,s) is known and revealed to the spectators, we have $\hat{E}i c(e,s) = c(e,s)$ .
+When the counterfactual is uncertain, I assume that comparable choice meritocrats accurately anticipate the expected counterfactual effort share Ec(e,s) but "discount" it and put more weight on the observed effort share e.
+These assumptions are in line with the reduced-form results.